Thoregon/thoregon.identity/doc/at the beginning.md

 - if missing, create an id
 - check if there is an SSI associated with this device and use it
 - if missing, use the Ghost Identity
+    - a ghost just fulfills the API need, but has no keypair(s) and no entry in any thatsme directory
+- if an app needs more information about the user, e.g. 'nickname' a Guest Identity is created out of the Ghost
+- Or a Hosted Identity is required by the app
+- If the user wants to become souvereign, he can initiate an SSI and reuse the settings from his current identiy (ghost, guest, hosted)

 - connect all repos
     - dorifer
     - defined for this device